Airdrieonians vs Falkirk

 The match sees the first meeting of the sides since March 2013, when a Lyle Taylor goal gave the Bairns a 1-0 win.
 Despite some memorable clashes in the past, Airdrie have not recorded a win in the fixture since their 2002 reformation.

 David Dickinson referees the tie, having already taken charge of one Airdrie match this season - the 1-0 win at Montrose in which Seán Dillon was shown a red card.

 The Penny Cars Stadium, Airdrie

 Referee: David Dickinson

-Issue 14 of matchday magazine Diamonds is available in the Club Shop and around the ground before Saturday’s match.
-Packed with the usual news, match reports and features, this issue covers both of our festive fixtures against Falkirk and Forfar Athletic, and features a look at both teams’ season so far.
+Issue 5 of matchday magazine Diamonds is available in the Club Shop and around the ground before Saturday’s match.
+Packed with the usual news, match reports and features, this issue also features a look at former Diamond Jim Black’s European exploits and a fan’s view of the current plight of Bury and Bolton.
 Don't forget to pick up your copy!